 Much to this local writer’s detest, but seemingly to all bachelorette’s desire, there are plenty of options to booze it up and see the downtown vicinity.

 Click on any of these for the full rundown on Nashville Pedal Tavern, Nashville Party Barge, Honky Tonk Party Express.
 Also, see this related article for more photos and options: Nashville Pedal Tavern, Party Barge & Everything in Between.

 If you want to stand in a long line, your best options are Pancake Pantry and Biscuit Love.
-Otherwise, make reservations at The Southern, Pinewood Social, Farmhouse, Margot, ACME, Woolworth on 5th, Butchertown Hall or Skull’s.
+Otherwise, make reservations at The Southern, Pinewood, The Farm House, Margot, ACME, Woolworth on 5th, Butchertown Hall or Skull’s Rainbow Room.
 Or, if a stroll down 12South ends up with lunch or the need for guac, chips and margaritas, bartaco is a favorite.
 Right down the street, Epice is a Mediterranean restaurant that is a local favorite.

 Drinks not on a rooftop: